July 20, 2016

-Sometimes, when you think you are starting a cold, you actually have acid reflux.
-When acid from your stomach works its way to the esophagus, it can cause irritation to your throat and vocal cords – even causing you to cough.
+Symptoms of acid reflux are sometimes similar to that of the common cold.
+When acid from your stomach moves its way to the esophagus, it may irritate your throat and vocal cords - causing you to cough.
 If other cold symptoms do not appear, talk to your gastroenterologist about this symptom.

 Feeling Worse While Resting

 If your symptoms actually start to worsen when you lie down or when you try to fall asleep, it’s very possible that you have acid reflux.
 This is because the acid that would normally stay in your stomach travels to the esophagus more easily when you are horizontal.